-The System generated a net return of 30.4% and outperformed its policy benchmark by 3.2% in Fiscal Year 2021, as reported by its custodian Northern Trust.
-The System outperformed its assumed rate of return by 23.4%.
+The System generated a net return of -7.4% and underperformed its policy benchmark by 0.80% in Fiscal Year 2022, as reported by its custodian Northern Trust using a time weighted rate of return based on fair value, this basis was used for all return data presented within this section.
+The System underperformed its assumed rate of return by 14.4%.
 Across longer investment horizons, the System has outperformed its assumed rate of return and policy benchmark.